open-telemetry/opentelemetry.io/content/en/docs/demo/services/reactnativeapp.md

 The application uses the OpenTelemetry packages to instrument the application at the JS layer

+{{% alert title="Important" color="warning" %}}

-> **NOTE:** The JS OTel packages are supported for node and web environments.
+The JS OTel packages are supported for node and web environments.
-> While they work for React Native as well they are not currently explicitly
-> supported for that environment and may break compatibility with minor version
-> updates or require workarounds.
-Building more support for React Native is an
-> area of active development.
+While they work for React Native as well they are not currently explicitly supported for that environment and may break compatibility with minor version updates or require workarounds.
+Building more support for React Native is an area of active development.

+{{% /alert %}}

 The main entry point for the application is `app/_layout.tsx` where a hook is used to initialize the instrumentation and make sure it is loaded before